 Sir Bernard retired in 2013 as a Lord Justice of Appeal with 20 years’ experience in the Commercial Court and the Court of Appeal.
-Since 2013 he has accepted appointments as an arbitrator, mediator and expert witness.
+Since 2013 he has accepted appointments as an arbitrator and mediator in a wide variety of settings, including oil and gas, shipping, insurance, sale of goods, and share purchase transactions.
+He has acted as an expert witness, mock arbitrator and special master in the US federal courts.

 He is an International Judge of the Singapore International Commercial Court and a member of the Cayman Islands Court of Appeal.
-He is a member of the HKIAC panel of arbitrators and MOOGAS panel of international arbitrators and mediators, has been appointed to the Cayman Islands Court of Appeal, and is an ADR Group accredited mediator.
 He is also Professor of International Commercial Law at The Centre of Commercial Law Studies at Queen Mary, University of London.

 As a barrister, Sir Bernard practised in commercial chambers at 3 Essex Court (now Twenty Essex).
 He specialised in international commercial and arbitral disputes (as both barrister and arbitrator) and also appeared in the courts of Singapore and Hong Kong.
 He was Chairman of the Commercial Bar Association in 1992–1993.